prp-e/micro-controller-design/chapter01.md

-# Chapter 1 : What's a micro controller?
+# Chapter 1 : What's a Microcontroller?
 A microcontroller is a small computer, and usually *System on the Chip* (SoC), which include a processor core, memory unit and programmable input/output unit.
 The most famous family of microcontrollers is **AVR** or **Advanced Virtual RISC** family.
 This family of microcontrollers are used in boards such as [Arduino](http://arduino.cc), and they're used for industrial and educational purposes.
 A microcontroller, can control a toy car, and it also can control a US army drone.
 And this depends on microcontroller type, and the program we write for it.
 ## What does a micro controller consist of?
 In this section, I only explain process core, and in other chapters, we'll study other parts such as memory unit and I/O system.